-I used to feel satisfied by getting a steady paycheck that grew slowly over the years.
-The promise of climbing the corporate ladder as long as I focused on working hard, and working smart, seemed great to me.
+I used to feel satisfied with getting a steady paycheck that grew slowly over the years.
+The promise of climbing the corporate ladder as long as I worked hard and smart seemed great to me.

 Recently, I’ve realized that this settle-in mentality is way out of date.
-Some of the most talented people around my age, and I’m a millennial, that aren’t even entrepreneurs, are accurately described as opportunists, and not loyal employees.
+Some of the most talented people around my age, (and I’m a millennial) that aren’t even entrepreneurs, are more accurately described as opportunists, and not loyal employees.

-They’re always on the lookout for the next best thing and don’t allow themselves to be lulled into complacency in order to gain tenure at companies that don’t challenge or compensate them enough.
+They’re always on the lookout for the next best thing and don’t allow themselves to be lulled into complacency to gain tenure at companies that don’t challenge or compensate them enough.

 One reason for that is that these days, being tenured doesn’t hold the same significance that it used to.

-I haven’t experienced it personally but I’m sure that at the moment one loses their livelihood, they must feel terrified.
-Insult adds to injury through the betrayal felt if a trusted manager or peers knew of or planned their elimination for months behind their backs, all while interacting with them as though no change were afoot.
+I haven’t experienced it personally but I know the sudden loss of livelihood is terrifying.
+Insult adds to injury through the betrayal felt if a trusted manager or peers knew of or planned their elimination for months behind their backs, all while interacting with them as though nothing was changing.

-The possibility of being laid off is part of being an employee at any company.
-Once realizations like this enter your mind, you may find it hard to stay motivated.
-You may struggle to maintain hope that somewhere out there a company exists that treats their employees like human beings that have families to support, and feelings.
+The possibility of being eliminated like a number is part of being an employee at most companies.
+Once realizations like this enter your mind, it may find it hard to stay motivated.
+Maintaining hope that a company exists somewhere out there that treats their employees like human beings that have families to support, and feelings, can become a struggle.

-Performance-based rewards, not being stuck behind a desk all the time, networking, and constantly learning new things made it clear that sales was much more of a fit for my personality and long-term goals.
-And my love for taking care of customers is transferable to sales, and in return the better care I take of my customer, the more I gain.
+Performance-based rewards, not being stuck behind a desk all the time, networking, and constantly learning new things made it clear that sales were much more of a fit for my personality and long-term goals.
+And my love for taking care of customers is transferable to sales and in return the better care I take of my customer, the more I gain.